-The Enterprise 250 server's internal disk array can accommodate up to six UltraSCSI disk drives.
-FIGURE 2-1 shows the system's six internal disk slots.
+The Sun Enterprise 250 server's internal disk array can accommodate up to six UltraSCSI disk drives.
+The figure below shows the system's six internal disk slots.
 Disk slots are numbered from 0 to 5.
 Select any available slot for the new disk drive.